Elliott Chen logo single outlinedElliott Chen logo solidElliott Chen logo text

 About Bun 1.0

-by Elliott Chen, a developer
+by Elliot Chen, a developer

 Well, if there are new Javascript frameworks coming out every single day, and you are so sick of it, then hear this, Bun 1.0, the new Javascript Runtime just came out a couple of days ago, it's not a framework, it's a runtime, or it's everything.